Dragonrun1/file_path_normalizer/README.md

 README.md
 =========

 File_path_normalizer is a class used to normalize PHP file paths without several of the shortcomings of the built-in functions.

 ## Why you should use it

 So you maybe wondering why a class like this is even needed since PHP has many built-in functions that let you do almost anything needed to clean up a given file name and path.
-While PHP does have many functions that are made to work with paths and file names, it also has a wide range of string and regex functions as well that can be useful.
-However, the many edge cases and limitations of these functions can lead to bugs and, in the case of web based applications, possible security issues when parts of the filesystem are unexpectedly exposed.
+PHP does have many functions that are made to work with paths and file names plus a wide range of string and regex functions that can be useful, however there are many edge cases and limitations in these functions can lead to bugs and, in the case of any web based applications, possible security issues when parts of the filesystem are unexpectedly exposed.

 Just like in a web page where you must protect from Javascript XSS and possible database exposure, you must also ensure where user input might be used to form